Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: TN-DA Example 1: ODMTS Design with Adoptions Problem

-For the arc-based iterative algorithms, Algorithm \mynameref{alg:arc_s1} has consistent $\%R_{false}$ and $\%A_{false}$ values with Propositions \ref{prop:arc_s1_proFR} and \ref{prop:arc_s1_proFA}.
-Algorithm \mynameref{alg:arc_s1} with rule \ref{rule:d} is the only case that guarantees $\%A_{false} = 0$ in this study.
+For the arc-based iterative algorithms, Algorithm \mynameref{alg:arc_s1} has consistent $\%R_{false}$ and $\%A_{false}$ values with Propositions~\ref{prop:arc_s1_proFR} and \ref{prop:arc_s1_proFA}.
+Algorithm~\mynameref{alg:arc_s1} with rule \ref{rule:upper_bound_odmts} is the only case that guarantees $\%A_{false} = 0$ in this study.
 That is, all riders used to design the ODMTS service will adopt it.
 Although this is a relatively conservative approach, the transit agency can start to expand the services based on this ODMTS design.
-Secondly, the extended version of Algorithm \mynameref{alg:arc_s1}, i.e., Algorithm \mynameref{alg:arc_s2}, also found high-quality solutions with a considerable drop in running time and more iterations.
-This result can be explained by the fact that the expansion rule of Algorithm \mynameref{alg:arc_s1} is significantly looser than the first rule employed by Algorithm \mynameref{alg:arc_s2}.
+Secondly, the extended version of Algorithm \mynameref{alg:arc_s1}, i.e., Algorithm~\mynameref{alg:arc_s2}, also found high-quality solutions with a considerable drop in running time and more iterations compared to Algorithm \mynameref{alg:arc_s1} with trip rule~\ref{rule:all_adopt_odmts}.
+This result can be explained by the fact that the expansion rule of Algorithm~\mynameref{alg:arc_s1} is significantly looser than the first rule employed by Algorithm \mynameref{alg:arc_s2}.
 Thus, the size of the $\hat{T}$ in Algorithm \mynameref{alg:arc_s2} for each iteration is substantially smaller, resulting in shorter running time per iteration.
-Closer inspection of the table shows that the solution found by Algorithm \mynameref{alg:arc_s2} (with rules \ref{rule:d} and \ref{rule:a}) outperforms all other algorithms and successfully establishes the smallest upper bound on the design objective in a relatively short duration.
+Closer inspection of the table shows that the solution found by Algorithm \mynameref{alg:arc_s2} (with rules~\ref{rule:upper_bound_odmts} and~\ref{rule:all_adopt_odmts}) outperforms all other algorithms and successfully establishes the smallest upper bound on the design objective in a relatively short duration.
 Furthermore, the results found by Algorithm \mynameref{alg:arc_s2} are also consistent with Corollary \ref{cor:alg_arc_s2_second_rule_a}.

-In summary, this section compares the algorithmic performances of all iterative algorithms.
-A few practical recommendations for choosing iterative algorithms might then be summarized: (i) use Algorithm \mynameref{alg:m_GRRE} with relatively large step size to conduct a fast exploration process, (ii) employ Algorithm \mynameref{alg:arc_s1} or Algorithm \mynameref{alg:arc_s2} with certain trip expansion rules in order to build the upper bound of the problem, and (iii) apply either Algorithm \mynameref{rho_GRAD} or Algorithm \mynameref{alg:arc_s2} when the balance between solution quality and running time is demanded.
+In summary, the results compare the algorithmic performances of all heuristic algorithms.
+A few practical recommendations for choosing the algorithms might then be summarized: (i) use Algorithms \mynameref{alg:rho_GRAD} or \mynameref{alg:eta_GRRE} with relatively large step size to conduct a fast exploration process, (ii) employ Algorithm~\mynameref{alg:arc_s1} or Algorithm~\mynameref{alg:arc_s2} with certain trip expansion rules in order to build the upper bound of the problem, and (iii) apply either Algorithm~\mynameref{alg:rho_GRAD} or Algorithm \mynameref{alg:arc_s2} when the balance between solution quality and running time is demanded.